Tavnos/GUI-examples-using-tkinter/README.md

 This program calculates the volume of a sphere from a given radius.
-Along with the A-Z implementation and refinement of a graphical user interface around it, made with the built in, tkinter package.
+Along with the A-Z implementation and refinement of a graphical user interface around it, made with the awesomely built in, tkinter + numpy packages.